Multiple COVID-19 outbreaks hit Australian domestic leagues | Sports-Games

 - Australia

-Multiple COVID-19 outbreaks inside bio-bubbles on Tuesday hit the Australian domestic league hard as cricket in the country continued to grapple with the virus while several top players cope with anxiety.
+Multiple COVID-19 outbreaks inside bio-bubbles threw Australian domestic leagues haywire on Tuesday as cricket administrators grappled to keep schedules on track while players complained of anxiety.

-Both the men's and women's domestic game has been hit hard as Cricket Australia (CA) was forced to make many late schedule changes.
+Both the men's and women's domestic games were hit hard and Cricket Australia (CA) was forced to make many late schedule changes.
 Two matches of the Women's National Cricket League involving Western Australia were postponed till March due to border closures after a spike in COVID-19 cases.
 This has pushed the women's domestic 50-over final to mid-March.

 The Big Bash League (BBL) is facing an unprecedented crisis and CA has an onerous task at hand on how to complete the season and also keep players and staff safe.

-Anxiety is running high among players across the BBL teams as multiple COVID-19 outbreaks reportedly leave a hub in Melbourne as a serious option to continue the tournament.
+According to media reports, anxiety is high among players across the BBL teams as multiple COVID-19 outbreaks cast serious doubts on the viability of continuing with the event.

-Melbourne Stars players Marcus Stoinis, Adam Zampa and Nathan Coulter-Nile were already in isolation due to COVID-19.
-Players at the Sydney Thunder, Perth Scorchers and Brisbane Heat have also tested positive in recent days.
+Melbourne Stars players Marcus Stoinis, Adam Zampa, and Nathan Coulter-Nile are already in isolation due to COVID-19.
+Players at the Sydney Thunder, Perth Scorchers, and Brisbane Heat have also tested positive in recent days.

 CA was on Tuesday forced to make changes in the schedule of matches to be played at Gold Coast due to fresh COVID-19 cases, according to a report in 'cricket.com.au'.
 CA said some members of the Heat camp returned positive results in rapid antigen testing this morning, forcing the club out of tonight's game against the Sydney Sixers at Metricon Stadium, with the Perth Scorchers stepping in to face the Sixers instead.